p00kO/barChart/README.md

 # barChart
 ## About
 This API provides developers with an easy way to add horizontal bar charts to webpages served to their clients.
-It allows for single or stacked horizontal bar charts.
+It allows you to build a single or stacked horizontal bar charts.
 Here's an example of a single bar chart:

 ![Bar chart Example Image](/barExample.png)

-You can interactive examples [here](https://p00ko.github.io/barChart/).
+You can find an interactive examples [here](https://p00ko.github.io/barChart/).
 ## API Features
 * Easily set desired width and height in pixels
 * Dynamic title allows your users to change it on the webpage
-* Titile has customizable font and text color
+* Title has customizable font and text color
 * X-axis title can be easily set with your chosen color and font size.
-Axis ticks has customizable spacing and max value.
+Axis ticks has customizable spacing and max value
-* Y-axis shows the bar labels with customizable font size and color.
+* Y-axis shows the bar labels with customizable font size and color
-* Bar color and bar spacing is set but the developper.
-Each bar can have a lable or not and the position of the label can be set.
+* Bar color and bar spacing is set by the developer.
+Each bar can have either have a label or not and the positioned as needed
-* The multi-valued bar chart suports bar and label color custimization.
+* The multi-valued bar chart supports bar and label color customization

 ## How to use
-To impliment the API, you'll need to include [JQuery](https://jquery.com/).
-Additionally, you will need to include a reference to the location of the barGraph script in your html source:
+To implement the API, you'll need to include [JQuery](https://jquery.com/).
+Additionally, you will need to include a path to the barGraph script in your html source:
 ```
 <script src="barGraph.js"></script>
 ```